texastribune/donation-builder/README.md

 In your terminal, you should see s3_sync applying any updates to files for the project.
 You can also check the project s3 bucket to ensure that all files have been synced there.
 Change config.after_build back to its default of false after deploying.

 ### Heroku

+### Rsync, FTP, STFP, or Git

+There's a [middleman-deploy gem](https://github.com/middleman-contrib/middleman-deploy) that can be used to deploy the project over Rsync, FTP, STFP, or Git.

 ## Examples